 Artist Denise Hughes is exploring what it means to connect deep passions to her art making.

 After earning a Bachelor’s Degree in Fine Arts from East Carolina University in Greenville, North Carolina, Denise instantly established a career in the arts.
-In the beginning, Denise’s art career was largely cultivated by working for a professional artist in Raleigh, North Carolina.
-It was here that Denise honed in on the study of mural painting and decorative arts, completing numerous residential and commercial mural painting commissions and strengthening her business skills.
+In the beginning she worked for a professional artist in Raleigh, North Carolina where she honed in on the study of mural painting and decorative arts, completing numerous residential and commercial mural painting commissions and strengthening her business skills.
 Over the following six years, Denise developed an aesthetic in her art that is recognizable today.
 Her mastery with trompe l’oeil, intuitive realism, and her use of very complex visual perspectives in painting are all signatures of the artist’s style.

 Shortly after this period, and now with two young children in tow, Denise set out to work as an independent artist.
 Although well-versed within a large variety of subject matter, it was the whimsical, child-like story she was living as a mother which most strongly inspired her subject choices.
 Several, large-scale public art projects in the Triangle area of North Carolina propelled Denise’s career and demonstrated her skills with playful designs.
 Among these, murals at Wake Med Children’s Hospitals feature playful, seek-and-find imagery intended to create a relaxing experience for patients, and her thematic murals for exhibition spaces throughout Marbles Kids Museum both signify an early public recognition of her work and grouped Denise among the Triangle area’s most talented and versatile artists.